yuramol/softbee.io/content/work/cruise-bike.md

 languages: JavaScript
 time: 1
 preview:
-  title: Uberlike Mobile App for Bike Sharing | Mobile App
+  title: Uber like Mobile App for Bike Sharing
   text: We need to develop a mobile app that allows vehicle owners to share their
     scooters or bicycles with others and earn money, while also providing customers with an affordable means of transportation.